Typhoon Nida (2004): Preparations and impact

 In the Philippines, evacuation centers were opened to accommodate 2,986 people.
 The typhoon approach cancelled ferry operations stranding 15,057 passengers.
 In Taiwan, forecasters at the Central Weather Bureau issued a typhoon warning as forecast models predicted a high probability of the typhoon hitting Taiwan.
 The warnings interrupted the preparations for the inauguration of President Chen Shui-bian.

 In the Philippines, winds were clocked at 100 kn at Virac. on Catanduanes Island at 6 a.m. local time on May 17.
 The pressure at that location fell to 965 mb.
 Structural damage was severe as the typhoon damaged or destroyed over 700–4,000 homes displacing 11,000 people.
 In Guimba, Nueva Ecija, Nida spawned a tornado that caused moderate damage.
-After the storm, President Gloria Macapagal Arroyo placed eight providences under a state of emergency.
+After the storm, President Gloria Macapagal Arroyo placed eight provinces under a state of emergency.

 Nida produced heavy rainfall across the eastern Philippines.
 Rainfall up to 10.6 in was reported in Ombao while Naga City received 5.9 in of rain.
 The rest of the Philippines received 104 to 372 mm of rain.
 31 fatalities (20 confirmed, 11 unaccounted for) were reported during Nida's landfall.
 In Camotes island, nine people drowned and five were declared missing when a ferry boat sank during the storm.
 Elsewhere offshore, 13 crewmen were rescued when their ship ran aground near Luzon.
 In all, the typhoon left $1.3 million in damage across the eastern Philippines.

 In Japan, heavy rains produced by the outer bands of Nida triggered flash flooding and landslides in Fukushima Prefecture.
 Several highways were shut down due to rising waters or debris and a few homes also were inundated.
 In Mito, Ibaraki, 360 homes were left without power after high winds knocked down electrical wires.
 A 10 m section of highway in the city also collapsed.
 In addition to the structural damage caused by Nida, the poor weather conditions created during its passage resulted in several canceled flights by Japan Air Commuter.
 In Minamidaitō, Okinawa, a weather station operated by the WMO reported winds gusting to 71 mph and a barometric pressure of 972 mb.
 Rainfall total at the station was 1.25 in with the highest at 2.79 in.
 There were no reports of damage.